KOLZ Unleashes The Future Of Influencer Engagement With AI-Powered Replicas

-(MENAFN- GlobeNewsWire - Nasdaq) KOLZ enables one-to-one interactions between subscribers and the knowledge possessed by the leaders in Web3, increasing engagement, education, and growth opportunities.

-New York, NY, Oct.
-22, 2024 (GLOBE NEWSWIRE) -- KOLZ , a cutting-edge Web3 platform powered by Sensay's advanced AI technology, is set to transform the world of influencer engagement by enabling influencers to create their own personal AI replicas.
-This revolutionary platform not only empowers Key Opinion Leaders (KOLs) to scale their influence but also unlocks unprecedented monetization and engagement opportunities for influencers and their audiences
+(MENAFN- Zex PR Wire) New York , USA, 22nd October 2024, ZEX PR WIRE , KOLZ , a cutting-edge Web3 platform powered by Sensay's advanced AI technology, is set to transform the world of influencer engagement by enabling influencers to create their own personal AI replicas.
+This revolutionary platform not only empowers Key Opinion Leaders (KOLs) to scale their influence but also unlocks unprecedented monetization and engagement opportunities for influencers and their audiences.

 The Token Generation Event (TGE) is set for November 26, 2024 , marking a pivotal moment in the launch of $KOLZ and the platform's exciting journey into Web3.